multilogin-marketing/multilogin-marketing/README.md

 Phone farming — earning rewards by running apps across multiple devices — gets expensive fast when you buy physical hardware.
 Each phone needs its own SIM, charger, and space on your desk.

 Multilogin cloud phones eliminate the hardware cost entirely.
-Each cloud phone is billed at **$0.011 per minute**.
+Cloud phone minutes are billed from **$0.0073 to $0.009** per minute depending on package size..
 You start the timer when you launch the device and stop it when you are done.
 Minutes work as credits, and larger minute packages come with bigger discounts.
 Unused minutes roll over with an active subscription.

 [Phone Farming Use Case](https://multilogin.com/mobile/phone-farming/)